 It’s almost that time!
 I’ve rounded up some fun St. Patrick’s Day activities for the classroom and hope you can find some to use with your own class!

 If you haven’t done a Leprechaun Trap project with your students, I highly recommend it.
 You can choose to do this project with your students, or send it home as a family project (note: give families plenty of time–2 weeks notice is a good amount).
 If you are doing leprechaun traps with your class, you need to decide if you want to have students work in pairs or as a group, and who (you? your students?) will be responsible for bringing in supplies (cereal/shoe boxes, paper, popsicle sticks, tape, etc.) to make the leprechaun traps.
 I made a Leprechaun Trap kit that includes a letter from a leprechaun (addressed to students), letter to parents explaining the project, a writing page and a blueprint page for students to design their leprechaun trap before building it.
-You can download the free Leprechaun Trap Kit here.
+You can download the free Leprechaun Trap Kit in my Free Resource Library here.

 An easy St. Patrick’s Day Snack you can double as a little treat for your students is…Lucky Charms!
 I am all about making things easy, and not having to cook or dip cookies in green stuff or whatever.
 Cereal is easy, and fortunately for me (and you), there just so happens to be a leprechaun themed cereal.
 I made these little treat bags you can easily staple to the top of some plastic baggies and BAM.
 You’re a hero that looks like your life is put together (even if it’s a lot more chaotic than it seems, like mine).
-You can grab the free St. Patrick’s Day treat tags here.
+You can grab the free St. Patrick’s Day treat tags in my Free Resource Library here.

 Another easy and fun activity you can do is color by code.
 These St. Patrick’s Day Color by Code pages are editable, which means you can change the numbers in each area to whatever you want.
 You can label them with anything from 5+2 to equivalent fractions, it’s totally up to you what to have your students work on.
 You can find the St. Patrick’s Day coloring pages here.